SU HOUSER - Designer / Devisor / Maker

 SARAH THOM - Associate Artist

-Sarah played Margaret the waitress in P4’s The Visitation of Mr Collioni (04)
+Sarah played Margaret the waitress in P4’s The Visitation

 Sarah trained with Jacques Lecoq and Philippe Gaulier.
 She is currently Co-Artistic Director of Foursight Theatre, whom she originally joined to play Narrator Maggie in 'Thatcher the Musical!', and co-founder of the site-specific company, angels in the architecture, with whom she recently played Dido in the acclaimed production of 'Dido, Queen of Carthage' at Kensington Palace and The Chapel of St. Barnabas-in-Soho.
 She has worked extensively with Trestle Theatre, including 'The Adventures of the Stoneheads' (NT) and was a long-time associate and performer with Kaos.
 Sarah is currently playing various comedic characters in 'Stewart Lee's Comedy Vehicle' (BBC2) and preparing to direct a national tour of 'Can Any Mother Help Me?' for Foursight.